Lawrence Bloomberg Faculty of Nursing: Tri-campus expansion

-The university plans to expand the undergraduate nursing (BScN) program to its Mississauga campus beginning in 2026.
-The planned Scarborough Academy of Medicine and Integrated Health (SAMIH) at the Scarborough campus is expected to open for students in the Nurse Practitioner program the same year.
-These expansions to the university's suburban campuses follow significant growth of the Greater Toronto Area and demand for an increased number of health care professionals.
+In September 2026, the faculty expanded its undergraduate nursing (BScN) program to its Mississauga campus and opened a new cohort of its nurse practitioner specialization at the Scarborough Academy of Medicine and Integrated Health (SAMIH) on its Scarborough campus.
+These expansions to the University of Toronto's suburban sites follow population growth in the Greater Toronto Area and demand for an increased number of health care professionals.

 Programs

 Bloomberg Nursing offers a Bachelor of Science in Nursing (BScN) as its only undergraduate program.
-Graduate programs include:
+Graduate programs offered by the faculty through the School of Graduate Studies include: